-Must Do: Fortica (Spanjola) – a Venetian fort with panoramic views over Hvar and the Pakleni Islands.
+We recommend: Fortica (Spanjola) – a Venetian fort with panoramic views over Hvar and the Pakleni Islands.

 The rugged coastline of Cres is a great location for hiking and outdoor adventure, and is home to the rare griffon vultures.
 As the largest of the islands, cyclists will love the scenic trails and hilly landscape full of wild herbs and pine forests.

 Cres is a laidback island and with around 3, 000 inhabitants.
 You’ll find little more than a handful of café’s, fishing boats and ancient landmarks.
 In Beli in the north, you can soar high above the trees on a zipwire or head to its unspoilt beach that is postcard perfect, or venture further south to the ancient towns of Lubenice and Valun.